 - Management's role in controlling the means and speed of work

-Although this paradigm may have helped move us to an industrial society, it does not fit with the complex and changing nature of the economy, marketplace, technologies, and people today.
+Although this paradigm may have been useful in moving us to an industrial society, it does not fit with the complex and changing nature of the economy, market place, technologies, and people today.
 It is seriously flawed in two primary ways:

-First, traditional organizations are structured around engineering, manufacturing, and sales in a manufacturing company or customer service, accounting, and billing in a service company.
-This creates fragmented work so that people do not see or feel responsible for a "whole process."
-They might over-identify with their jobs and need help understanding or caring about the overall good of the company or customers they serve.
+First, traditional organizations are structured around functions such as engineering, manufacturing, sales in a manufacturing company or customer service, accounting, billing in a service company.
+This creates work that is fragmented in such a way that people do not see or feel responsible for a "whole process."
+They might over-identify with their jobs and fail to understand or care about the overall good of the company or customers they serve.
 This leads to poor communication, redundancies of effort, turf battles, delays in decision-making, and general inefficiency.
 It is most noticeable when:

 - When an urgent decision that directly impacts a customer is delayed for a couple of days because it needs someone else's signature

 - When work is inspected after it has been built